ecampana/borrow-my-style/README.md

 ## Precision vs Recall

-Using the cross-validated precision and recall values estimated in the previous stage we can see how the models compare to each other individually for each class label.

-It will be beneficial to verify that the models are using the most optimal probability threshold to classify a sample as either a postive sample or negative sample.

 Our cross-validated precision and recall values appear as dots on the figures.
 We can see that the probabilty thresholds chosen by the algorithm are quite good and do not need to be modified.
 We must keep in mind that the curves themselves are not cross-validated so they will have statistical fluctations making the cross-validated points not lie completely on the curve.

-In conclusion, having studied the various precision vs recall plots we may be confident that the algorithm chose, for the the most part, a reasonable probability thresholds.
-This helps validate our cross-validated precision vs recall plots to use for our final model selection.
-Comparing the models also serves as a sanity check.

 ### Low Performing Inventory